ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.28 =
+* The shortcode "bash" is removed because of uselessness.
+Users can use the shortcode "shell" to highlight the BASH code.
+* Added code for loading the addons of the CodeMirror library.
+* Added the addon 'autorefresh.js' to the CodeMirror editor.
+The code for manual refreshing the CodeMirror editor is deleted.

 = 2.27 =
 * CodeMirror library updated to the latest version v5.38.0.
 The directory structure is changed (files are better organized).